nightroman/FarNet/RightWords/Readme.txt

 Changed the default WordPattern and the sample SkipPattern (see Readme).

 Fixed double added colors in the current line on highlighting.

+1.0.9

+Added UserDictionaryDirectory to settings (optional).
+Unlike the other settings it is local, it is stored in the local module settings, not the roaming.

+The UI is localized (English, Russian).